EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cTauSoilT_Q10`: Compute effect of temperature on psoil carbon fluxes
+- `cTauSoilT_Q10`: Effect of soil temperature on decomposition rates using a Q10 function.

-- `cTauSoilT_none`: set the outputs to ones
+- `cTauSoilT_none`: Sets the effect of soil temperature on decomposition rates to 1 (no temperature effect).

 </details>